hitjim/demo_service/README.md

 + Create an account and create a new Mongo deployment
 + Create a user and password
 + Copy the URL under the text "To connect using a driver via the standard MongoDB URI (what's this?):"
-+ In the angular2_demo directory, Replace "<yourConnectionString>" in mongoConnectionString.txt with the url you copied and enter your username and password ("mongodb://<dbuser>:<dbpassword>@ds019746.mlab.com:19746/<example>")
++ In the angular2_demo directory, Replace yourConnectionString in mongoConnectionString.txt with the url you copied and enter your username and password (mongodb://dbuser:dbpassword@ds019746.mlab.com:19746/example)

 5)Type: npm run dev This launches the application with NodeMon.
 Any changes will be seen and the app will be resareted.